-Carroll received a five-year, $1,000,000 National Science Foundation grant in support of the Scholarships in Science Technology, Engineering and Mathematics (S-STEM) grant project, “Carroll University Pro-STEM Initiative: Promoting STEM Retention through Self-Efficacy.”
+In 2018, Carroll received a five-year, $1,000,000 National Science Foundation grant in support of the Scholarships in Science Technology, Engineering and Mathematics (S-STEM) grant project, “Carroll University Pro-STEM Initiative: Promoting STEM Retention through Self-Efficacy.”
 The program will be led by John Symms, Kathy Kramer and fund 128 scholarships over five years for students who are pursuing bachelor's degrees in applied physics, biochemistry, chemistry, computer science and mathematics.
 To promote academic success and retention within these STEM majors, the program will incorporate self-efficacy building strategies in select general education course sections, foster support of project goals through a faculty professional learning community populated by those who teach first-year courses in the targeted field, and implement peer-led study groups and community building activities to support self-efficacy and retention.

 International Research Experiences for Students (IRES)

-The National Science Foundation (NSF) awarded an International Research Experiences for Students (IRES) grant to fund Carroll's Chemistry Research Education Abroad and Transcultural Experience (CREATE).
+In 2016, the National Science Foundation (NSF) awarded an International Research Experiences for Students (IRES) grant to fund Carroll's Chemistry Research Education Abroad and Transcultural Experience (CREATE).
 This $250,000 grant will expand an existing program for undergraduate chemistry and biochemistry students to provide 15 students with 12-week summer research experiences at the University of Strathclyde in Scotland over the course of the next three years.
 Students will develop cross-disciplinary scientific skills through exposure to technology, projects and scientists that are not readily accessible at Carroll.
 The $250,000 grant award begins 9/1/16 and runs through 8/31/19.

 Carroll University Greene Field Station (GFS)

-Carroll University has received $244,055 from the National Science Foundation Improvements in Facilities, Communications and Equipment at Biological Field Stations and Marine Laboratories (FSML) program to create a research and education center at the Carroll University Greene Field Station (GFS).
+In 2015, Carroll University has received $244,055 from the National Science Foundation Improvements in Facilities, Communications and Equipment at Biological Field Stations and Marine Laboratories (FSML) program to create a research and education center at the Carroll University Greene Field Station (GFS).
 Despite the lack of on-site facilities for research and appropriate infrastructure to support data acquisition, management and dissemination, Carroll faculty and students have conducted research at the GFS outdoor laboratory since the 1970s.
 The renovation of an existing building into a research facility will expand research agendas, provide infrastructure needed for outside collaboration and community use, and offer space for the university to introduce the experimenting across the curriculum initiative, a groundbreaking project that will integrate research and education, educating all students in scientific literacy.
 The research and education center will also provide the foundation needed for Carroll faculty to conduct ongoing projects both in ecological and pedagogical research.